imclab/bluebox-ng/README.md

 Developer guide
 ---------------
 - To contribute we use [GitHub pull requests](https://help.github.com/articles/using-pull-requests).
-- Do not include external tools not written in Node.
+- Do not include external tools not written in Node
 - Styleguide:
- - Always use camelCase, never underscores.
+ - Always use camelCase, never underscores
  - Use soft-tabs with a four space indent
- - Follow the style of any os the actual modules.
+ - Follow the style of any os the actual modules

 License